 America the Beautiful1 of 12

-Here are the ten worst Captain America costumes from across time and space (we're not discounting alternate realities or future timelines here).
+So until we get a better look at it in action, here’s a look at the ten worst Captain America costumes - appropriately, from across time and space (we're not discounting alternate realities or future timelines here).
 These are ten bomb pops that fizzled on launch.

 Commander America2 of 12